enriquepablo/syntreenet/README.rst

 rules are fundamentally composed of a set of those facts as conditions and another set of facts as consecuences.

-It uses the excellent Parsimonious_ PEG parser by Erik Rose.
+It's only dependence is on the excellent Parsimonious_ PEG parser by Erik Rose.

 Example Usage
 -------------